 What is home staging?
 Staging is allowing a professional designer to come in and evaluate how aesthetically pleasing your home looks to potential buyers.
-If they find it necessary, they will add decor, rent furniture, rearrange existing furniture, or suggest decisions like paint colors and schemes.
+If they find it necessary, they will add decor, rent furniture, rearrange existing furniture, or suggest decisions like hiring a residential painter to fix paint colors and schemes.
 This is vital if the home is vacant, such as an inherited house you need to sell.

 Everyone has their own unique style and while that is a beautiful thing, that does not mean others will find your style appealing.
 Staging can be exceptionally helpful when it comes to helping your potential buyer fall in love with your home.
 However, the price for staging a home sale can range anywhere from $500 to upwards of $4000.

 It is absolutely possible for you to stage your own home.
 If you feel overwhelmed by the idea of having to stage your own home to appease buyer and you have the financial ability, hiring a professional stager is the way to go.